Taylor Cadwallader

 Small glowing fireflies that act as collectibles while subtly guiding players toward important paths and puzzle elements.

-Hazard Proximity Glow
+Hazard & Dialogue Proximity Glow

 Spike hazards gradually glow red as the player approaches them, ensuring hazards remain visible even in dark environments.